kintone/cli-kintone/README.md

    - Linux: `cli-kintone-linux.zip`
    - macOS: `cli-kintone-macos.zip`
 3. Extract the downloaded zip file and move the `cli-kintone` files to the `/usr/local/bin`.
-4. Run `cli-kintone` command and confirm that the command is available.
+4. Run the `cli-kintone` command and confirm that the command is available.

-Note: If the terminal responds stating that the command could not be found, the PATH environment variables may need to be edited to use cli-kintone.
+Note: If the terminal responds with an error stating that the command could not be found, the PATH environment variables may need to be edited to use cli-kintone.

 ## Usage